AlbertoIbarra/DataViz_Course/Data Descriptions/melbourne.md

 At the turn of the year 2018, it is said that Melbourne is experiencing a housing bubble.
 Some experts say that it may burst soon.
 Maybe someone can find a trend or give a prediction?
 Which suburbs are the best to buy in?
 Which ones are value for money?
 Where's the expensive side of town?
 And more importantly, where should I buy a two-bedroom unit?

 In search for a response, Tony Pino scraped publicly available results posted every week from `www.Domain.com.au`.
 Supplemental data (number of bedrooms, bathrooms and car spots, land size, building area and geographical coordinates) were scraped from other sources.
+Due to the limitations of these sources, missing values are frequent in the data collected.

 ###  The data set

 The data set includes the selling price and a collection of attributes of 27,247 houses sold in Melbourne since January 2016.
-Only the houses for which is available have been included.
+Only the houses for which the price is available have been included.
 This leaves out auctioned property.

 The variables are: